Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-The category of the project call, such as Explore or Contribute.
+The category of the project call, with possible values including Explore and Contribute.
 </td>

 </tr>